-A. Informal Resolutions
+Informal Resolutions

-At their discretion and based on the totality of the circumstances, the Director of Community Standards and Title IX or designee reserves the right to propose an informal resolution.
-Before pursuing the formal complaint process, the Director Community Standards and Title IX may meet with the Respondent and other impacted individuals to discuss the problem or grievance.
-The Respondent may be accompanied by an advisor of their choice at any meeting with the Director of Community Standards and Title IX.
+At their discretion and based on the totality of the circumstances, the Assistant Director of Community Standards, or designee reserves the right to propose an informal resolution.
+Before pursuing the formal complaint process, the Assistant Director of Community Standards, may meet with the involved individuals to discuss the problem or grievance.
+The student(s) may be accompanied by an advisor (1) of their choice at any meeting with the Assistant Director of Community Standards.

-If deemed practical and safe, the Director of Community Standards and Title IX or designee and the Respondent may voluntarily agree upon an informal resolution that constructively resolves the issues at hand.
-By accepting the terms of the informal resolution, the Respondent waives their right to a formal hearing and waives their right to appeal.
-Should the Respondent violate the terms of the informal resolution, the formal complaint process may be initiated.
+If deemed practical and safe, the Assistant Director of Community Standards, or designee and the involved individuals may voluntarily agree upon an informal resolution that constructively resolves the issues.
+By accepting the terms of the informal resolution, the involved individuals waive their right to a formal hearing and waive their right to appeal.
+Should the individual(s) violate the terms of the informal resolution, the formal complaint process may be initiated.

-If satisfactory resolution is not reached after discussion with the Respondent or if these efforts are unsuccessful or deemed impractical, the formal complaint process may be initiated.
-If the university or the student believes that the conduct cannot be effectively addressed through informal means, then the formal complaint process may be initiated.
+If a satisfactory resolution is not reached after discussion with the involved individuals or if these efforts are unsuccessful or deemed impractical, the formal complaint process may be initiated.
+If the university or the student(s) believes that the conduct cannot be effectively addressed through informal means, the formal complaint process may be initiated.

-B. Administrative Hearings
+Administrative Hearings

-Administrative hearings are coordinated and held by the Director of Community Standards and Title IX and other university administrators, who act as Hearing Officers.
+Administrative hearings are coordinated and held by the Assistant Director of Community Standards, or other university administrators, who act as Hearing Officers.
 Hearing Officers determine whether a Respondent is responsible for violating the Code of Student Conduct.
 Hearing Officers make their determination based upon a preponderance of the information standard.
 Hearing Officers, when also acting as the Sanctioning Officer, may assign sanctions as appropriate.

 An Administrative Hearing is generally conducted in the presence of the Hearing Officer.
-Respondents will have an opportunity to hear the evidence being offered against them and present witnesses and relevant evidence.
-In addition, students may be accompanied by an advisor of their choice.
+The Respondent will have an opportunity to hear the evidence being offered against them and present witnesses and relevant evidence.
+In addition, students may be accompanied by an advisor (1) of their choice.